 Butterfly weed is a vibrant member of the milkweed family and is often grown for its large, showy bunches of orange flowers.
 Hummingbirds also love the flowers, as do bees!

-Cabbage whites are not native to North America, and in some areas they can be a massive pest that ruins crops in the mustard family (hence the name “cabbage” white).
+Cabbage whites are not native to North America, and in some areas, they can be a massive pest that ruins crops in the mustard family (hence the name “cabbage” white).
 However, on the farm, they are a beneficial pollinator that selectively visits yellow and purple flowers.

 Blooming lavender plants can attract dozens of cabbage whites during the hot months.
 Come late summer and fall, sunflowers and asters are popular places for the butterflies to gather.
 I think that these little guys are charming, even if they’re a bit of a pest.

-The Importance of Butterflies to Eastern Shore Life
+Butterflies are important to Eastern Shore Life

 The National Wildlife Federation provides plenty of information on how to bring butterflies to your own backyard.
 We hope that you’ll grow native plants in your yard or balcony to support our pollinating friends.